Shavss/kitty-split-prototype/README.md

 ### 5. Display Expenses, Comments, Overview
 - **Description:** Presents expenses, comments, and a financial overview of the Kitty.
 Provides insights into financial transactions, user interactions, and a summary of the Kitty's financial state.

----

-This should be well-structured and easy to read for anyone visiting your GitHub repository.